MicrosoftDocs/cloud-adoption-framework/docs/secure/development-innovation-security.md

 Modify existing DevOps processes so you can implement security and innovation in development practices.
 This modification can involve adding new elements that fit naturally into a process.

 Fine-tune these incremental practices to generate healthy friction among team members.
-The friction can generate important bugs to fix, and can prompt valuable critical thinking (such as threat modeling that helps you understand an attacker's “user persona”).
-Generating healthy friction among team members also helps you avoid unhealthy friction, wasted effort, and anti-patterns.
+The friction can generate important bugs to fix, and can prompt valuable critical thinking (such as threat modeling that helps you understand an attacker's "user persona").
+Generating healthy friction among team members also helps you avoid unhealthy friction, wasted effort, and antipatterns.

 ## Native innovation efficiencies